docker/docs/develop/security-best-practices.md

 - For the CLI, there's the
   [`docker scout` CLI plugin](../engine/reference/commandline/scout.md) which lets you explore vulnerabilities for images using the terminal.
-- Docker Desktop sports a detailed image view for images in your local image store, that visualizes all of the known vulnerabilities affecting an image.
+- Docker Desktop has a detailed image view for images in your local image store, that visualizes all of the known vulnerabilities affecting an image.

 All of these security features are powered by the same technology:
 [Docker Scout](../scout/index.md).
-These features help you achieve a holistic view of your supply chain security, and to provide actionable suggestions for what you can do to remediate those vulnerabilities.
+These features help you to achieve a holistic view of your supply chain security, and to provide actionable suggestions for what you can do to remediate those vulnerabilities.